BUGSPRAY TREATMENT

 So to start, you need to keep them off the home.
 This sounds easy but it can be tricky.
 Most infestations start slowly and therefore can be hard to notice.
 But if you’ve seen them congregating on a nearby tree or active on the side of your house, you need to spray immediately.

-Use MAXXTHOR EC for a quick kill and long lasting residual.
+Use MAXXTHOR EC for a quick kill and a month long repelling action.
 Maxxthor is fast acting.
-Be sure to spray high up your home, preferably to the roof line, and then around windows, doors, shutters, etc. Boxelder bugs love light fixtures and will find any crack or crevice so be sure to get them all.
+Be sure to spray high up your home, preferably starting up at the gutters and then around windows, doors, shutters, etc. Boxelder bugs love light fixtures and will find any crack or crevice so be sure to get them all.

-Next, any tree, plant or inanimate object you see them accumulating on should be sprayed too.
+Since Box Elders come from the ground be sure to spray any tree, plant or inanimate object you see them on.
 This will reduce the active bugs in the yard wanting to nest in and around your home.
 By reducing these numbers you are reducing the amount that could find their way inside.

-Maxxthor should be mixed at the rate of 1 oz per gallon of water and a mixed gallon can cover up to 500 sq/ft.
+Maxxthor should be mixed at the rate of 1/2 oz per gallon of water and plan on using at least 5 gallons when treating the average sized home.

-Now if you don’t feel like pumping and pumping a regular pump sprayer or if you need to reach high parts of the home, consider getting one of our NO PUMP SPRAYERS.
+Now if you don’t feel like pumping and pumping a regular pump sprayer or if hose doesn’t spray that high, consider getting one of our NO PUMP SPRAYERS.
 This unique sprayer is simple yet very good, easy to use and one of our “favs” for applying insecticides to your homes exterior and landscape (its too powerful for use inside).

 This sprayer is essentially a tank that can hold water, chemical and up to 130 psi of air.
 The top lid has a clamp and rubber gasket that seats on the “inside” of the sprayer so as you fill it with air, the seal will naturally remain in place, nice and tight.